Vincent Ward (politician): Political career

 He was subsequently appointed to the Legislative Council on 22 June 1934 by Sir Joseph's successor as Prime Minister, George Forbes.
 At the expiry of his first term, he was reappointed on 23 June 1941 by Peter Fraser.
 He served until his death on 9 February 1946.

 In 1935, he was awarded the King George V Silver Jubilee Medal.
 In 1938 he unsuccessfully stood for the Wellington City Council on a Citizens' Association ticket.

 Later life and death

-In later life he was director of several companies and also became secretary of the Wellington Metropolitan Patriotic Council in September 1940.
+In later life, Ward was director of several companies and also became secretary of the Wellington Metropolitan Patriotic Council in September 1940.
 He was appointed a Commander of the Order of the British Empire in the 1946 New Year Honours.

 Ward died in Wellington on 9 February 1946, aged 60.